Add To Favorites

 Artist Victor Vasarely, born on April 9, 1908 in Pecs, Hungary, is best known as creator of Op Art, a style that uses geometric forms and color contrast to create the illusion of 3-D space.
 Another European artist, Josef Albers, experimented with the visual effects of placing one color next to another.
 Vasarely further uses color and shape to make his paintings seem to leap from the canvas.

-Compare Raphael's School of Athens to Vasarely's Tokyo.
+Students compare Raphael's School of Athens to Vasarely's Tokyo.
 Raphael's work, creates a sense of deep space by using linear perspective, an artistic device that creates the illusion of depth on a flat surface by using a vanishing point as a point of reference.
 Objects seem smaller in the distance, and one object placed in front of another seems larger.
 Compare this work to Vasarely's work.
 There is still an illusion of space, but different visual clues are given, and the subject matter is primarily non-objective, containing only geometric shapes.

-Look at Vasarely's Oetvoes or Rivotril.
+Students look at Vasarely's Oetvoes or Rivotril.
 These are 2-D paintings, but the impression is of a 3-D form.
 Vasarely uses contrast and curved lines to fool the eye.
 Human beings are used to the effects of light and shadow to inform them of an object's shape.
 By carefully placing colors, Vasarely creates the optical illusion of 3-D.

 To create a painting in the manner of Vasarely, cover a table with recycled newspaper.
-Begin by sketching a geometric pattern on a small sheet of paper with Crayola® Colored Pencils.
+Students begin by sketching a geometric pattern on a small sheet of paper with Crayola® Colored Pencils.
 Transfer your sketch in a larger size to poster board.
 You could use a ruler or straight edge to make clean, straight lines.

 Add To Favorites